 Department of Mathematics and Statistics

-BA in Secondary Mathematics Education
+BA in Mathematics with a Concentration in Secondary Education

 Concentration Secondary Education, Mathematics major

 This concentration is for students who want to become certified to teach 7-12 mathematics in Maine.
 Interested students should see the secondary mathematics coordinator upon acceptance at USM, matriculation, upon choosing a math major, or as early in their time at USM as possible.
 The curriculum for this program is designed to provide prospective 7-12 teachers a strong academic foundation in mathematics along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
 It has four components: USM Core curriculum, a mathematics major, professional education courses, and electives totaling 120 credit hours for the degree.